← AirFreek

 Apple's privacy policy.

 We never record or store audio.
-On Apple Watch, the microphone is used only
+On iPhone and Android, identification uses

-when you start an ambient identification yourself, and only for that.
+microphone is used only when you start an ambient identification yourself,

 - The streams themselves.
 Radio audio flows directly from each station